Street Rods and Ferry Rides

 With a car almost 10 years older than those of her friends, Cape May Court House local Sue McMurty rocks a true American icon: a bright red Chevy Nova.
 One of the most classic American cars of this era, the ’64 was the first year that Chevrolet offered a V8 option within the Nova.

 Each vehicle is special in its own way; maybe through the memories made in it or the people who are in it.
-To bring your own speical vehicle and it's story aboard, click here.
+Ready to bring your own speical vehicle and it's story aboard?
+Book Ferry travel.